-Health Canada, in collaboration with Aboriginal Affairs and Northern Development Canada, assists First Nations in ensuring safe drinking water in their communities, south of 60 degrees parallel.
+Health Canada works in collaboration with Indigenous and Northern Affairs Canada (INAC) to assist First Nations in assuring safe drinking water in their communities, south of 60 degrees parallel, excluding British Columbia.

-In First Nations communities located south of 60 degrees parallel in Canada, responsibility for safe drinking water on reserves is shared between First Nations communities and the Government of Canada.
+In First Nations communities located south of 60 degrees parallel in Canada, excluding British Columbia, responsibility for safe drinking water on reserves is shared between First Nations communities and the Government of Canada.

-Aboriginal Affairs and Northern Development Canada (AANDC) provides funding for water services and infrastructures such as the construction, upgrading, operation and maintenance of water treatment facilities on First Nation reserves.
-The department also provides financial support for the training and certification of operators.
+INAC provides funding and advice regarding planning, procurement, design, construction, upgrading, operation and maintenance and commissioning of water treatment facilities on First Nations reserves.
+INAC also provides financial support for the training and certification of operators.

 The territorial governments are responsible for safe drinking water in all communities in their territories, including First Nations and Inuit communities.

-Responsibility for drinking water quality monitoring and 'boil water' advisories reside with the Territorial Governments and Aboriginal Affairs and Northern Development Canada.
-Environmental public health and surveillance programs were transferred when the federal government devolved certain health services to the Government of the Northwest Territories in 1988 and to the Yukon Territorial Government in 1997 and Nunavut in 1999.
+Responsibility for drinking water quality monitoring and drinking water advisories reside with the territorial governments and INAC.
+Environmental public health and surveillance programs were transferred when the federal government devolved certain health services to the Government of the Northwest Territories in 1988, to the Yukon Territorial Government in 1997 and to the Government of Nunavut in 1999.